Twelve years since the original M300 was launched, illustrious mic makers Gefell have released an omni version — and it doesn’t disappoint!

 Given the unwavering popularity of spaced‑omni mic techniques, it was rather surprising that the only small‑diaphragm omnidirectional studio mic in Microtech Gefell’s portfolio was the very impressive and versatile M221 (reviewed in SOS June 2013).
 However, at roughly three times the price of the M300 range of mics, its appeal was inevitably somewhat limited.
 Thankfully, the new M320 omnidirectional microphone is priced to rival the likes of Neumann’s KM183 and DPA’s (more expensive) ST2006A — high‑quality but ‘affordable’ microphones.

-Another innovative feature of the M320 (but one that’s also employed in several other Gefell mics) is that the microphone’s internal power supply, which biases the capsule and energises the impedance converter circuitry, is optically isolated from the phantom power provided over the mic cable.
+Unlike its siblings in the M300 range the new M320 doesn't employ a ceramic capsule, but sticks instead with the more conventional milled brass type associated with Neumann’s microphones.
+However, it does feature another innovation (albeit one that’s also employed in several other Gefell mics) which is that the microphone’s internal power supply, which biases the capsule and energises the impedance converter circuitry, is optically isolated from the phantom power provided over the mic cable.
 In simple terms, the incoming phantom power is used to drive a high‑intensity LED, the light from which illuminates a photocell to power the mic.
 This ingenious arrangement completely decouples the mic from any noise on the phantom supply, and thus minimises the mic’s self‑noise.

 For the review, I received two individual M320s with unrelated serial numbers, each in its own foam‑lined wooden case, but matched stereo pairs in a shared box are also available.
 Unusually, mic clips are not included as standard, but at least that means the user can specify their preferred type of clip without paying for something they won’t use.
 I was supplied with a pair of simple sleeve mounts (MH93.1), which fit easily and securely and include 5/8‑ to 3/8‑inch thread adaptors, but Gefell also offer an elastic suspension (EH93P) which uses a rubber ‘doughnut’ to isolate the mic from vibration.
 The Rycote InVision INV7 shockmount also works perfectly with the M320.